Job 1:13

 heaven, if any.
 Hopefully, if you are saved by faith in Jesus, you are planning

-to gain a crown from the Savior.
-Jesus died for you, and the judgment will be
+hope to gain a crown from the Savior.
+Jesus died for you, and the judgment will

 thus will enter into heaven by faith and faith alone without works.
 But your

-rewards (probably authority and opportunity in eternity as symbolized by crowns)
+rewards (your authority and opportunity in eternity as symbolized by crowns)

 will be determined by your service of faith after you are saved.